dbader/large-type.com/README.md

 * Profess your love from a runaway train?
     * [large-type.com/#I❤U](http://large-type.com/#I❤U)

+### Is this secure?
+When you share text using large-type.com only the person with the link sees your text.

+When you share a link to large-type.com with someone and they open it in their browser, the text in the URL fragment won't be transmitted as part of the HTTP request.
+As per [RFC 2396](https://tools.ietf.org/html/rfc2396#section-4) browsers [don't send the URL fragment with the HTTP request](https://stackoverflow.com/questions/317760/how-to-get-url-hash-from-server-side).

+> When a URI reference is used to perform a retrieval action on the identified resource, the optional fragment identifier, separated from the URI by a crosshatch ("#") character, consists of additional reference information **to be interpreted by the user agent after the retrieval action has been successfully completed**.
+As such, it is not part of a URI, but is often used in conjunction with a URI.
+(RFC 2396 section 4.1)

+Large-type.com uses Google Analytics and Twitter widgets.
+Both do not report URL fragments to their backend servers.

+All text formatting and rendering happens locally on your browser through CSS and JavaScript.
+Your text is not transmitted to any servers when the browser.

+Additionally, large-type.com is fully open-source, small and hosted on GitHub Pages which means you can audit the source code to see that your data isn't sent or stored anywhere else.

 ### I found a bug!
 Now what?
 Awesome!
-Please create an issue ticket on GitHub (and if you have a really good day, maybe a pull request 😃) so we can fix it.
+Please [create an issue](https://github.com/dbader/large-type.com/issues) on GitHub (and if you have a really good day maybe a pull request, too 😃) so we can fix it.
 Thanks!

-### Is this secure?
-Per [RFC 2396](https://tools.ietf.org/html/rfc2396#section-4) browsers [don't send the URL fragment with the HTTP request](https://stackoverflow.com/questions/317760/how-to-get-url-hash-from-server-side).
-Thus sharing a link to large-type.com won't leak your secret word.

-Large-type.com is open-source, very small and hosted on GitHub Pages which means you can audit the source code to see that your data isn't sent or stored anywhere else.

 ## Meta
 Design inspired by [1Password's](https://agilebits.com/onepassword) large-type feature.